django/deps/draft/0008-black.rst

 future code reformatting, making the git history cleaner looking forwards.

-Besides, GitHub has a "View blame prior to this change" button to jump easily through refactoring commits. git-hyer-blame was also suggested as a way to ignore non-significant commits, although it requires some setup and doesn't integrate with IDEs.
+Besides, GitHub has a "View blame prior to this change" button to jump easily through refactoring commits. git-hyper-blame was also suggested as a way to ignore non-significant commits, although it requires some setup and doesn't integrate with IDEs.